nakhunchumpolsathien/TR-TPBS/README.md

 We strongly suggest to train all Bert-based models on multiple GUPs for shorten the training time and the better results.

 ### Results
-ROUGE F1 of R1 R2 and RL are used to reported these experimental results.
+ROUGE F1 of R1 R2 and RL are used to report these experimental results (test set).
 #### Monolingual Summarization
 ##### TR-TPBS: (TH -> TH)